JohnLCaron/rlauxe-viewer/README.md

 ![image](docs/images/AuditDetail.png)

-In this example, the votes always match, so the assort value always equals noerror.
-Mj is slow varying so tj is approximately constant.
+In this example, the votes always match, so the assort value always equals noerror. mj is slow varying, so tj is approximately constant, and

 ````
 1/risk = Prod (tj)